Tools of Data Collection

 9. Double negatives, adverbs and descriptive adjectives are avoided.

-10. Double barreled questions or putting two questions in one question are also avoided.
+10. Double barreled questions or putting two questions in one question

 11. The questions carry adequate number of alternatives.